aprevost/SalesTaxExercise/README.md

 1) this is code that will live for a long time, as part of a system that is expected to grow and evolve.

-- there is such a thing as over-engineering.
-Much of this design would be overkill (in particular the parts of the design that anticipate the possibility of internationalization in the future) and not necessary for the purposes of a throw-away demo or prototype.
+- there is such a thing as over-engineering and over-documenting.
+Much of this design would be overkill (in particular the parts of the design that anticipate the possibility of internationalization in the future) if this was a throw-away demo or prototype.

-2) the business side owners/users of this system most commonly use the word "goods" to describe the products they sell, in general.
+2) the business side owners/users of this system most commonly use the word "good" to describe the products they sell, in general.

 - I would generally prefer to use a more generic word that doesn't have a double meaning, like "product", to refer to this concept in the code.
 But I aped the language used in the problem description instead.